Advantages and Efficiency of Gasification

 An advantage of gasification is its applicability to a variety of feedstocks, either singly or in combinations.
 Almost any carbonaceous substance can be gasified: fossil fuels such as coal (varying in rank) and oil, refinery waste, byproducts such as asphalt or black liquor, biomass (which is any kind of agricultural waste such as corn stover, or various crops), or even sewage, plastics, and municipal solid waste.

 Efficiency Advantage of Gasification

 Gasification has the potential for highly efficient power generation.
-While a conventional subcritical pulverized coal (PC) power plant has a typical plant efficiency of about 35% (see below for an introduction to how efficiencies are calculated), an integrated gasification combined cycle (IGCC) power plant can have a plant efficiency from 38 to 41% depending on the gasification and heat recovery technologies employed and the degree of plant integration with other processes, like air separation, for example.
+While a conventional subcritical pulverized coal (PC) power plant has a typical plant efficiency of about 35% (see a reference discussing how efficiencies are calculated and comparing efficiencies of various types of power generation plants), an integrated gasification combined cycle (IGCC) power plant can have a plant efficiency of greater than 43% depending on the gasification and heat recovery technologies employed and the degree of plant integration with other processes, like air separation, for example.
 When coupled with other advanced technologies under development, like hydrogen turbines and solid oxide fuel cells, a gasification power plant can have efficiencies as high as 60%—a very substantial gain over conventional technologies.

 Meaning of Efficiency

 A typical plant efficiency value reveals how much of the energy contained in a fuel (coal or natural gas, for example) is output as a useful product, often electricity.
 The efficiency value also tells of a plant's inefficiencies, like wasted heat or energy intensive subsystems (gas cleaning, for example).